gs-yoon/gs-yoon.github.io/_posts/2012-02-07-experience.md

 # Activities and Experiences
 <hr width="100%" color="black" size="5">

-### Inteligent Model Car Competetion
+### Intelligent Model Car competition
-  Goal of the competetion is to design autonomous model car that trace correct lines and avoid obstacles.
+  Goal of the competition is to design autonomous model car that trace correct lines and avoid obstacles.
   I desinged object detection with image processing and steer controller with stanely method

 ### Indoor Guide Robot for Visually Impaired Person